askomics/flaskomics/docs/tutorial.md

 The TSV preview show an HTML table representing the TSV file.
 During integration, AskOmics will convert the file using the header.

 <!-- First col: entity, then, attribute -->
 The first column of a TSV file will be the *entity* name.
 Other columns of the file will be *attributes* of the *entity*. *Labels* of the *entity* and *attributes* will be set by the header.
-This *labels* can be edited by clicking on it.
+The column names can be edited by clicking on it.

 <!-- Attribute types -->
 Entity and attributes can have special types.
 The types are defined with the select below the header.
 An *entity* can be a *start entity* or an *entity*.
 A *start entity* mean that the entity may be used to start a query.